 Here are links to the download the different Las Vegas Sports Book apps for sports wagering.
 Each operator is listed with casinos where you can fund the app.
 You can find details on loading and using the apps below the links.

 B-Connected – Download iTunes, Android (Sports and Horses)

 Aliante, Cannery, Eastside Cannery, The California, Eastside Cannery, Fremont, Gold Coast, The Orleans, Sam’s Town, Suncoast (Main Street Station does not have a sports book)

 Golden Nugget – Download iTunes, Android

 Station Casinos – Download iTunes, Android (Sports and Horses)

-You must to be 21 and set up a wagering account and you must set it up in person to get started.
-Accounts
+You must be 21 to set up a wagering account.
+You must set up accounts in person to get started.

 Accounts must be funded at first by using cash.
 All accounts can be reloaded using cash but a few offer other options.
 Check each app for specifics as this may change.

 Sports wagering apps can only be used in Nevada at this time.
 To make sure you’re not using out-of-state your location is tracked by GPS and satellite by the sports book operator.